Unleash your curiosity with the AU biology program. Explore the complexities of the world, how diseases spread

 All biology students take a core of six courses that prepares them to take the MCAT and Graduate Record Exams.
 The core courses include the study of zoology, botany, microbiology, cell biology, genetics, evolution, and ecology.

 - BA in Biology

 - BS in Biology

 - Both can be completed in a three-year track.

-The core curriculum of the biology major offers four areas of specialization:
+The core curriculum of the biology program offers four areas of specialization:

 - Pre-Health Professional Programs

 - Science Education

 A biology minor (16 hours) includes Foundations of Modern Biology I & II.

 Areas of Specialization

 A biology degree prepares students for a pre-professional program when they graduate.
 Biology plays an important role in the following types of programs: